swiss-territorial-data-lab/proj-soil/_model_exploration/README.md

 proj-soils
 │
 ├── config
+│   ├── eval
-│   │
+│   │   Configuration files concerning the evaluation pipeline │   │
 │   ├── infere
-│   │   Configuration files concerning the inference pipeline for exploration purposes │   │
+│   │   Configuration files concerning the inference pipeline │   │
-│   ├── train
+│   └── train
-│   │   Configuration files concerning the training pipeline for exploration purposes │   │
+│       Configuration files concerning the training pipeline │
-│   └── *.yaml: productive config files
-│
 └── scripts
+    ├── Jupyter notebooks that run the pipelines in the correct order │   using Jupyter's command line interface (starting cells with a '!')
     │
     ├── heigvd
     │   ├── code
     │   │   ├── __init__.py: Is copied to the Docker container during
     │   │   │   the build process to include the dataset definition │   │   │   (proj_soils.py) for mmsegmentation
     │   │   │
     │   │   ├── proj_soils.py: Dataset definition for mmsegmentation
     │   │   │
     │   │   ├── infere_heigvd.py: Script to call the HEIG-VD model
     │   │   │
+    │   │   ├── infere_heigvd.ipynb: Jupyter notebook to call the HEIG-VD for debug purposes
+    │   │   │
     │   │   └── train.py: Script to train the HEIG-VD model, is mounted
     │   │       in the Docker container at /ViT-Adapter/segmentation/
     │   │
     │   └── model
     │       ├── encoder_decoder_mask2former.py
     │       │   Source code for the HEIG-VD model, is mounted in the │       │   Docker container at /ViT-Adapter/segmentation/mmseg_custom/models/segmentors/
     │       │
-    │       └── mask2former_beit_adapter_large_512_*.py
+    │       └── mask2former_beit_adapter_large_512_160k_proj-soils_12class_*.py
     │           Config files for the HEIG-VD model (for mmsegmentation) │
-    ├── model_exploration: Jupyter notebook of the model exploration.
+    ├── prepare_digitization
+    │   ├── folderstructure4beneficiaries.py
+    │   │   Script to prepare the folder structure for the digitization │   │
+    │   └── mosaic_with_OTB.ipynb: Jupyter notebook to horizontally
+    │       mosaick tiff files using Orfeo Toolbox
     │
-    ├── utilities
+    └── utilities
-    │   Different scripts that are used in the pipelines │
+        Different scripts that are used in the pipelines
-    └── *.* files of productive workflows
 ```